HITS-AIN/GPCCPaper/scripts/GPCCDataExperiments/README.md

 ```
 it should be possible to recreate the plots that shows the posterior delay distributions in the paper.

-The values displayed in the plot are also saved in CSV files with self-explanatory filenames.
+The values displayed in the plots are also saved in CSV files with self-explanatory filenames.